-Our ability to maintain and grow our revenues will depend in part on maintaining and increasing the number of phone calls, click-throughs and other actions performed by users of our service through our distribution partners and maintaining and increasing the number and volume of transactions and favorable variable payment terms with advertisers and advertising services providers.
-We believe this is dependent in part on delivering quality traffic that ultimately results in purchases or conversions for our advertisers and advertising services providers.
-We may increase our direct monetization of our proprietary traffic sources, which may not be at the same rate levels as other advertising providers and could adversely affect our revenues and results of operations.
-Companies distributing advertising through the Internet and mobile sources have experienced, and are likely to continue to experience consolidation.
-If we do not add new distribution partners, renew our current distribution partner agreements or replace traffic lost from terminated distribution agreements with other sources or if our distribution partners' businesses do not grow or are adversely affected, our revenue and results of operations may be materially and adversely affected.
+Our ability to maintain and grow our revenues will depend in part on maintaining and increasing the number and volume of transactions with advertisers and advertising services providers and maintaining and increasing the number of phone calls and the other actions performed by users of our services through our distribution partners.
+We believe this is dependent in part on delivering quality traffic that ultimately results in purchases or conversions as well as providing through our call analytics platform quality data and insights that can measure the performance of advertising spend for our advertisers and advertising service providers.
+Companies distributing advertising through mobile and internet based sources have experienced, and are likely to continue to experience consolidation.
+If we do not add new distribution partners, renew our current distribution partner agreements, replace traffic lost from terminated distribution agreements with other sources, or if our distribution partners' businesses do not grow or are adversely affected, our revenue and results of operations may be materially and adversely affected.
 If revenue grows and the volume of transactions and traffic increases, we will need to expand our network infrastructure.
-Inefficiencies in our network infrastructure to scale and adapt to higher traffic volumes could materially and adversely affect our revenue and results of operations.
+Inefficiencies in our network infrastructure to scale and adapt to higher call volumes could materially and adversely affect our revenue and results of operations.

 We anticipate that these variables will fluctuate in the future, affecting our growth rate and our financial results.
-In particular, it is difficult to project the number of phone calls and click-throughs we will deliver to our advertisers and how much advertisers will spend with us, and it is even more difficult to anticipate the average revenue per phone call or click-through.
+In particular, it is difficult to project the number of phone calls and other actions we will deliver to our advertisers and how much advertisers will spend with us, and it is even more difficult to anticipate the average revenue per phone call or other actions.
 It is also difficult to anticipate the impact of worldwide economic conditions on advertising budgets.

 In addition, we believe we will experience seasonality.
-Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in levels of mobile and Internet usage and seasonal purchasing cycles of many advertisers.
+Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in levels of mobile and internet usage and seasonal purchasing cycles of many advertisers.
 Our experience has shown that during the spring and summer months, mobile and Internet usage is lower than during other times of the year and during the latter part of the fourth quarter of the calendar year we generally experience lower call volume and reduced demand for calls from our call advertising customers.
 The extent to which usage and call volume may decrease during these off-peak periods is difficult to predict.
 Prolonged or severe decreases in usage and call volume during these periods may adversely affect our growth rate and results and in turn the market price of our securities.
-In the first quarter of the calendar year, this trend generally reverses with increased mobile and Internet usage and often new budgets at the beginning of the year for many of our customers with fiscal years ending December 31.
+In the first quarter of the calendar year, this trend generally reverses with increased mobile and internet usage and often new budgets at the beginning of the year for many of our customers with fiscal years ending December 31.
 The seasonal purchasing cycles of some customers in certain industries may also be higher in the first half versus the latter half of the calendar year.
 Additionally, the current business environment has generally resulted in advertisers and reseller partners reducing advertising and marketing services budgets or changing such budgets throughout the year, which we expect will impact our quarterly results of operations in addition to the typical seasonality seen in our industry.